Skip to main content

 Writing your first contract

 Open your code editor to start writing your first CashScript smart contract.
-We can start from a basic TransferWithTimeout smart contract.
-Create a new file TransferWithTimeout.cash.
+Then create a new file TransferWithTimeout.cash and copy over the smart contracts code from below.

-pragma cashscript ^0.10.0;
+pragma cashscript ^0.11.0;

 contract TransferWithTimeout(pubkey sender, pubkey recipient, int timeout) {